Second Malignancies

 What the Foundation Pays

 Accommodations and meals are provided by the foundation during the forum.
-Airfare will be covered only if booked through our travel agent.
+Airfare will be covered only if booked in accordance with our policy and only up to the amount in which you were approved for.
 The Foundation will also cover airport transportation on the forum side at the designated shuttle times.
 You can select not to utilize Foundation arranged transportation at your own expense when completing the travel form.
 Once your travel form is received your accommodations and airport transfer will be confirmed.
 Please let us know of any food allergies or other information we should be aware of on the travel forms.

-• If you would like your airfare covered by the Foundation, you must book with our travel agent.
-Note we do not cover upgrades, changes, late bookings, etc.
+• Note we do not cover upgrades, changes, late bookings, etc.

 • Flights must be booked at least 30 days prior to the forum to confirm your accommodations and airport transfer.